JJPell/GoogleAdsScriptsStarter/README.md

 ## 📦 External Packages

-You cannot use external packages that require either node.js or brower environment dependencies.
+You cannot use external packages that require either node.js or browser environment dependencies.
 A good rule of thumb is to look at the number of dependencies listed on the npm web page for the package.